Maternal-Fetal Medicine Expert Witnesses

 Becoming a perinatologist in the United States begins with earning a medical degree (MD or DO), followed by a four-year residency in obstetrics and gynecology.
 After completing residency, MFM specialists complete a three-year fellowship in maternal-fetal medicine, which involves specialized training in diagnosing and managing complex medical conditions that can arise during pregnancy.
 Board Certification in maternal-fetal medicine is administered by the American Board of Obstetrics and Gynecology (ABOG).

 Maternal-fetal medicine specialists have training in obstetric ultrasound, invasive prenatal diagnosis using amniocentesis and chorionic villus sampling, and the management of high-risk pregnancies.
-Some of them are further trained in the field of fetal diagnosis and prenatal therapy where they become competent in advanced procedures such as targeted fetal assessment using ultrasound and Doppler, fetal blood sampling and transfusion, fetoscopy, and open fetal surgery.
+Some of them are further trained in fetal diagnosis and prenatal therapy, where they become competent in advanced procedures such as targeted fetal assessment using ultrasound and Doppler, fetal blood sampling and transfusion, fetoscopy, and open fetal surgery.

 What is maternal-fetal medicine malpractice?

 Because perinatologists deal with high-risk pregnancies, the consequences of malpractice can be significant for both the mother and the baby.
 Some examples of MFM malpractice include:

 - Failure to diagnose fetal abnormalities.

 - Failure to diagnose risk factors such as preeclampsia or gestational disabilities.

 - Improper use of medical devices or procedures such as fetal monitors, ultrasounds, or amniocentesis.

 The role of a perinatologist as an expert witness